wikimatze/mdbook/chapters/02-03-user-login-and-registration.md

       create  db/migrate/005_add_confirmation_code_and_confirmation_to_users.rb

-now let's add the fields to a migration:
+Now let's add the fields to a migration:

 {: lang="ruby" }